 Property, plant and equipment are stated at cost.
 Major renewals and improvements are capitalized, while maintenance and repairs are expensed when incurred.
 The Company's property and equipment accounting policies incorporate estimates, assumptions and judgments relative to the useful lives of its property and equipment.
 Depreciation is provided for assets placed in service on a straight-line basis over the estimated useful lives of the relative assets, which range from 10 to 30 years for buildings and building improvements and 5 to 7 years for machinery and equipment.
-The Company evaluates the carrying value of its property and equipment when events or changes in circumstances indicate that the carrying value of such assets may be impaired.
+The Company evaluates the carrying value of its property and equipment the carrying value of such assets may be impaired.
 Asset impairment evaluations are, by nature, highly subjective.